DMcP89/tinycare-tui/README.md

-GITHUB_TOKEN=123456789abcdefg # Set this variable to pull commits from Github instead of using local repositories OPEN_WEATHER_MAP_API_KEY=123456789abcdefg # Set this variable to get weather info from OpenWeatherMap.org TODOIST_TOKEN=123456789abcdefg  # Set this variable to pull todos from Todoist
+GITHUB_TOKEN=123456789abcdefg # Set this variable to pull commits from Github instead of using local repositories OPEN_WEATHER_MAP_API_KEY=123456789abcdefg # Set this variable to get weather info from OpenWeatherMap.org TODOIST_TOKEN=123456789abcdefg  # Set this variable to pull todos from Todoist TASKWARRIOR=1  # Set this variable to pull todos from a local Taskwarrior install

 # Settings
 TINYCARE_POSTAL_CODE=123456 # Set this to the postal code that you want to pull weather info for